How Crypto Mortgages Work When Buying a California Home

 From Bitcoin to Bricks in Larchmont Village

-The Bigger Picture: California’s Crypto Real Estate Market
+The Bigger Shift in California Real Estate

 The Larchmont example isn’t just a one‑off story.
 It points to something larger happening in California real estate: digital wealth is moving out of wallets and into some of the most competitive housing markets in the country.